Etymotic ER4XR In-Ear Monitors

 As you can see in the picture above, these have a right angle 3.5 mm connector at the base of the cable.
 The black plastic near the base of the 3.5 mm connector is fairly thin which allows for a pretty seamless fit with most smartphones and/or DAPs.

 You will also receive a hefty 1/4″ adapter which is useful if you prefer listening to music at home using a DAC or tube amp.
-The cable itself has an aluminum housing at the y-split with the Etymotic logo laser-engraved on both sides.
+The cable itself has an aluminium housing at the y-split with the Etymotic logo laser-engraved on both sides.
 This is where you’ll attach the included shirt clip if you want to reduce the already minimal cable noise (or microphonics).

 The included shirt clip is more compact and ergonomic compared to past models from the company.
 Now that we’ve covered the proprietary cable, let’s see what else is included in the package!